sharppy/SHARPpy/README.md

 PySide

 This is primarily tested and used with the Anaconda Python Distribution from Continuum Analytics.
+We recommend you use Python 2.7 instead of Python 3 as SHARPpy has not converted to be Python 3 compatable yet.
 Anaconda can be downloaded here: https://store.continuum.io/cshop/anaconda/

 You will then need to install the PySide package through the anaconda package manager: